Help ensure the safety and well-being of the CMU community.

 How often is the system tested

-The CMU-Alert system is tested during the spring and fall semesters.
+The CMU-Alert system is tested periodically throughout the year.
 The university community will be notified in advance of all emergency tests.
 If there has been an event requiring the use of the system, we will use that in place of the semester test.

 CMU mobile alert app